 What can I do to protect my vision?

 Studies have shown that the early detection and treatment of glaucoma before it causes major vision loss, is the best way to control the disease.
 So, if you fall into one of the high-risk groups for the disease, make sure to have your eyes examined through dilated pupils every two years by an eye care professional.

 If you are being treated for glaucoma, be sure to take your glaucoma medicine every day.
 See your eye care professional regularly.

 You also can help protect the vision of family members and friends who may be at high risk for glaucoma–African Americans over age 40; everyone over age 60, especially Mexican Americans; and people with a family history of the disease.
-Encourage them to have a comprehensive dilated eye exam at least once every two years.
+Encourage them to have a comprehensive dilated eye exam by an experienced glaucoma specialist at least once every two years.
 Remember: Lowering eye pressure in glaucoma’s early stages slows progression of the disease and helps save vision.

 Symptoms and Detection

 At first, there are no symptoms.
 Vision stays normal, and there is no pain.
 However, as the disease progresses, a person with glaucoma may notice his or her side vision gradually failing.
 That is, objects in front may still be seen clearly, but objects to the side may be missed.
 As glaucoma remains untreated, people may miss objects to the side and out of the corner of their eye.
 Without treatment, people with glaucoma will slowly lose their peripheral (side) vision.
 They seem to be looking through a tunnel.
 Over time, straight-ahead vision may decrease until no vision remains.

 Glaucoma can develop in one or both eyes.

 Glaucoma is detected through a comprehensive eye exam by an experienced glaucoma specialist that includes: